R. Baxter King

 Today, Leon County maintains its agricultural heritage while also embracing modern developments.
 The county is home to a diverse range of industries, including manufacturing, healthcare, and tourism.
 Its natural beauty, with its rolling hills and tranquil lakes, continues to attract visitors from near and far.
 With a strong sense of community and a resilient spirit, Leon County preserves its past while embracing the future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Leon County, Texas.
+This timeline provides a condensed summary of the historical journey of Leon County, Texas.

 • 1835: Leon County is created and named after Martín De León, a Mexican empresario.